On the Fukaya category of a Fano hypersurface in projective space: Introduction

-\begin{remark} The hypothesis of Abouzaid's split-generation criterion for the wrapped Fukaya category of an exact symplectic manifold \cite[Theorem 1.1]{Abouzaid2010a} is that the unit $e$ lies in the image of $\mathcal{OC}$.
-However, in order to prove that $\mathcal{G}$ split-generates an object $K$, it suffices to prove that $\mathcal{CO}^0 \circ \mathcal{OC}$ contains the unit $e_K \in HF^*(K,K)$ in its image.
-Thus, in view of Corollary \ref{corollary:co0van}, it suffices to check that $e_w$ lies in the image of $\mathcal{OC}$: and more importantly, taking Corollaries \ref{corollary:co0van} and \ref{corollary:coocdual} together, it appears unlikely that $\mathcal{OC}$ could possibly contain the unit $e$ in its image (unless $c_1 \star$ had only a single eigenvalue).
-So Proposition \ref{proposition:gencrit} appears to be the `right' split-generation criterion. \end{remark}
+\begin{remark} The hypothesis of Abouzaid's split-generation criterion for the wrapped Fukaya category of an exact symplectic manifold \cite[Theorem 1.1]{Abouzaid2010a} is that the unit $e$ lies in the image of $\OC$.
+However, in order to prove that $\cG_w$ split-generates an object $K$, it suffices to prove that $\CO^0 \circ \OC$ contains the unit $e_K \in HF^*(K,K)$ in its image.
+Thus, in view of Proposition \ref{proposition:covan}, it suffices to check that $e_w$ lies in the image of $\OC$: and more importantly, in light of Proposition \ref{proposition:ocim}, $\OC$ could not possibly contain the unit $e$ in its image unless $c_1 \star$ had only a single eigenvalue.
+So Proposition \ref{proposition:gencrit} is the `right' split-generation criterion. \end{remark}